wp-plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 2.2.2 =
+- All the membership payments are now recorded in the payments table.
+- Added a new menu item (Payments) to show all the membership payments and transactions.
+- Added Lithuanian language translation to the plugin.
+The translation was submitted by Daiva Pakalne.
+- Fixed an invalid argument error.

 = 2.2.1 =
 - Added a new table for logging the membership payments/transactions in the future.